 Second Thing You Need: Accelerated Domains: Solution for True Scalability

-Accelerated Domains performs its magic by avoiding complex and unnecessary plugins to be added to your WordPress/WooCommerce site.
+Accelerated Domains performs its magic by preventing complex and unnecessary plugins from being added to your WordPress/WooCommerce site.
 The service is also built as a set-and-forget type of service.
-It is completely, and fully managed so you do not have to deal with any complexities.
+It is completely and fully managed, so you do not have to deal with any complexities.

 Let’s see how Accelerated Domains allows any WooCommerce store to scale virtually without any limits.

 Accelerated Domains gives your WooCommerce store access to its caching network spread over 180+ nodes globally.
 Even if your site serves a local audience, having multiple nodes available to disperse traffic surges will greatly benefit local sites’ performance as well.
 This makes your WooCommerce store scalable and performant both locally and globally and minimizes connection time for your customers.